-When either person speaks, the VOX system automatically turns the microphones on, reduces the stereo music and transmits the bike to bike radio, for safer hands free use.
-When you stop speaking the microphone/s automatically turn off and the music gently glides back to its normal level.
-High quality leads (and optional straight or coiled headset extension leads) are custom designed for easy, safe and comfortable use.
+When either person speaks, their I-VOX system automatically turns their microphone on, reducing the stereo music on Aux 4 and transmits the bike-to-bike radio, for safer hands free use.
+When you stop speaking the microphone automatically turns off and the music gently glides back to its normal level.
+High quality, robust, on-bike leads (and coiled extension leads) are custom designed for easy, safe and comfortable use.
 Built to last but also easy to service or replace.
-Optional neat on-bike rubber socket holders with water resistant dust caps provide that professional finishing touch.
+Neat on-bike rubber socket holders with water resistant dust caps provide that professional finishing touch.